New to RC flying? Get my popular ebook today, to help you on your way!

-The following propeller size chart (© Top Flight, reproduced with permission) is easy to use; select your engine displacement along the bottom scale, then follow the vertical line up to the shaded area to give the prop size range for that engine.
+The following propeller size chart (© Top Flight, reproduced with permission) is easy to use; select your IC engine displacement along the bottom scale, then follow the vertical line up to the shaded area to give the prop size range for that engine.

 Although this chart is related to Top Flight's Power Point range of props, the size ranges suit all brands.

 It's no secret that matching a prop to an IC engine is fairly easy if you follow the general size recommendations outlined in the above chart, which have long been accepted in the hobby.
 Fitting an incorrect prop would mean the engine would still run, but your plane would perform poorly.

 But with the advent of electric power (EP), propeller selection became a whole new minefield!

 EP prop selection is much more critical because different combinations of motors, ESCs and battery packs can generate huge differences in operating speeds and loads.

 As with IC, electric motor manufacturers give a specific propeller size range for their motors but it's more critical that the range must be adhered to.
 Over-propping can do irreversible damage to electric motors and ESCs, because an incorrect propeller will force the motor to work harder than it was designed to.